Updated: Dec 17, 2021

 Place the flour in a bowl.
-Make a well in the center and crack the eggs into it.
+Make a well in the centre and crack the eggs into it.

 Gently combine eggs with flour using a fork from the middle outwards.

-With your hands, gradually incorporate the flour from the outside of the well toward the center, kneading gently until the mass of dough comes together.
+With your hands, gradually incorporate the flour from the outside of the well toward the centre, kneading gently until the mass of dough comes together.

 Put the dough on a wooden surface and knead it until it is smooth and resilient.

 You may need to add more flour, or you may not be able to incorporate all of the flour, depending on the humidity and the size of the eggs.
-If the dough is sticky or extremely pliable, knead more flour in.
+If the dough is sticky or extremely pliable, knead in more flour.

 Work the mass of dough with your hands to develop the gluten in the flour for about 10-15 minutes or until it is smooth and elastic.

-Wrap it and place in the fridge to rest for at least half an hour before using.
+Wrap it and place it in the fridge to rest for at least half an hour before using it.

 Saute the onion in the oil until it is soft and translucent.
-Next add the tomatoes and fresh chilli.
-Finally, add the water bringing all to a boil.
-Season with salt and pepper and cook for about 20 minutes.
+Next, add the tomatoes and fresh chili.
+The chili should add a touch of sweetness to the sauce.
+Finally, add the water bringing it all to a boil.
+Season with salt and black pepper and cook for about 20 minutes.

-Saute the spinach with garlic and oil, cover with a lid and cook until just wilted.
-Set aside to cool.
+Saute the spinach with garlic and oil, cook until just wilted.
+Drain and set aside to cool.

-Mix the ricotta with eggs, Parmigiano cheese, nutmeg, lemon zest, parsley and seasoning.
+Mix the ricotta with the egg, Parmigiano cheese, nutmeg, lemon zest, parsley, and seasoning.